 Tip 2: Deodorize ostomy smells safely.

-Instead of trying to mask odors, why not try a safe deodorizing product that’s made for ostomy odor control?
+Instead of trying to mask odors, why not try a safe deodorizing product for ostomy odor control?
 When it comes to finding options for eliminating odor in colostomy bags, you have plenty of product options.
-For example, you can choose from ostomy products like deodorizing pouch drops, deodorizing tablets, and deodorizing gel sachets that control odors inside each urostomy, ileostomy, or colostomy bag.
+For example, you can choose ostomy products like deodorizing pouch drops, deodorizing tablets, and deodorizing gel sachets that control odors inside each urostomy, ileostomy, or colostomy bag.

 Also, consider using a high-quality ostomy pouch with an enhanced charcoal filter, such as the Natura+ Drainable or Closed Two-Piece Ostomy Pouches or the new Esteem + line of ostomy pouches.

 “The enhanced charcoal filter absorbs odor while allowing air to escape from the pouch,” says Michael, Ostomy Team Supervisor at 180 Medical.
 “This also prevents the pouch from ballooning.”
-Michael adds, “180 Medical offers effective ostomy deodorizing products that are covered by most insurance plans.
+Michael adds, “180 Medical offers effective ostomy deodorizing products covered by most insurance plans.
 If you are interested in trying an ostomy deodorant, please don’t hesitate to reach out and contact us.”

 Tip 3.
 Regularly empty your ostomy pouch.